 Since 2008, following the merger between the University and Henley Management College, one of the oldest and strongest Business Schools in Europe, the Centre boasts being a part of the Henley Business School, University of Reading, giving it access to many resources in the areas of management and leadership.
 After a further donation from ICMA, the Centre’s building was extended in 2009 and now includes two large lecture theatres, three dealing rooms and smaller seminar and class rooms.

 The ICMA Centre is now one of the larger specialist university finance departments in Europe.
-We typically have around 200 Masters students on the full-time programme and 50 on the distance learning option.
-Some 50 undergraduates join us annually and around 25 PhD students are currently registered for full-time study.
-The Centre was one of the first to be recognised as a Chartered Institute of Securities and Investment (CISI) Centre of Excellence, is a CFA Program Partner, and was the first UK university to submit a qualification for recognition by the Financial Services Skills Council (FSSC).
+Each year we welcome hundreds of students to study our full-time master’s, undergraduate, and PhD programmes.
+The Centre was one of the first to be recognised as a Chartered Institute of Securities and Investment (CISI) Centre of Excellence, has two degrees that are recognised by the CFA University Affiliation Program, and was the first Finance department of a UK University to submit a qualification for recognition by the Financial Services Skills Council (FSSC).